 Pupils will be assessed using an AQA style exam that is specifically designed to meet the needs of KS3 and KS4; ultimately preparing them for the final GCSE in year 11.

 All Ks4 pupils are offered extra English on a Friday to increase their confidence with the Language and Literature exams.

 Aims & Objectives

 - To expose students to the best literacy teaching possible

-- To ensure all pupils are competent in basic literacy skills.
+- To enable all pupils to be competent in basic literacy skills